 Raised by a music-obsessed father (and a patient mother) who transformed the family’s spare room with a 3,000-strong record collection, it is hardly a surprise that Duncan Spencer’s music is a melting pot of genres and influences.
-He sings of heartbreak and hope, of hardship and history and wraps it in the best of Indie, folk and rock.
+He sings of heartbreak and hope, of hardship and history and wraps it in the best of Indie, Folk and Rock.

 Although he cites Tom Waits and Nick Cave as key influences, Duncan Spencer’s literate songwriting is perfectly suited for modern times.
 Since making his official debut in 2019, he has been steadily gaining acclaim for his intricate storytelling and expertly crafted songs.
-His latest track Serafina is a perfect example of what makes the young writer so special.